-Table 2 below lists all of the drinking water contaminants and relevant sampling data collected during the 2023 calendar year (unless otherwise noted) and the table below only lists the contaminants that were detected during calendar year 2023.
+Table 2 below lists the drinking water contaminants and relevant sampling data collected during the 2024 calendar year (unless otherwise noted).
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 All contaminants detected in IAB's drinking water are below the MCLs allowed by FGS, DoD, and EPA applicable requirements.